ornladios/ADIOS2/docs/user_guide/source/components/io.rst

 IO
 **

-The ``IO`` component is the connection between how applications set up their input/output options by selecting an ``Engine`` and its specific parameters, subscribing variables to self-describe the data, and setting supported transport modes to a particular Engine.
+The ``IO`` component is the connection between how applications set up their input/output options by selecting an ``Engine`` and its specific parameters, subscribing variables to data, and setting supported transport modes to a particular ``Engine``.
 Think of ``IO`` as a control panel for all the user-defined parameters that applications would like to fine tune.
 None of the ``IO`` operations are heavyweight until the ``Open`` function that generates an ``Engine`` is called.
 Its API allows